hifi-finance/docs/protocol/technical-reference/governor-bravo/governor-bravo-delegate.md

 ) external
 ```

-Cast a vote for a proposal with a reason
+Cast a vote on a proposal with a reason

 #### Parameters